Michigan general contractor license and insurance requirements

 You must include a nonrefundable $195 license fee and a copy of your pre-licensure certificate.

-Step 3: Pass the licensing examination
+Step 3: Pass the licensing exam

-General contractor license requirements
+Michigan contractor license requirements

-All applicants must complete 60 hours of approved prelicensure education courses.
+All applicants must complete 60 hours of approved prelicensure courses.
 This must include at least six hours in each of the following subject areas:

 • Business management, estimating and job costing